"Hit a Home Run in Reading" Program Underway

 Opportunity for a kick-off assembly appearance by Webbly, the AquaSox mascot (subject to availability)

 Interested in signing your school up for this fun, FREE program?
-Email Nellie Kemp or call us here at the Front Office (425-258-3673)
+Email Nellie Kemp at nelliek@aquasox.com or call us here at the Front Office (425-258-3673)

+For updates on the 2023 season, community initiatives and Webbly appearances follow the Frogs on Facebook, Twitter, Instagram, TikTok or visit our website, AquaSox.com.

+2023 season tickets, ticket plans, group outings and picnics outings can be purchased by calling (425) 258-3673 or visiting the AquaSox Front Office at 3802 Broadway in Everett.

 • Discuss this story on the Northwest League message board...